ctlcltd/e2se/README.md

 Reference repository for [e2-sat-editor](https://github.com/ctlcltd/e2-sat-editor).

-This is a reference repository to meet freedesktop\.org and DBus naming convention.
+This is a reference repository to meet freedesktop\.org and D-Bus naming convention.

 &nbsp;